Valuation Semirings: Valuation Maps on Semirings

 \section{Valuation Maps on Semirings}

 The main scope of this section is to generalize the concept of valuation maps on rings and investigate the properties of these maps.
-While according to the classical definition of valuation maps in Bourbaki (\cite[VI, 3.1]{Bo}), the values of the elements of a ring belong to a totally ordered Abelian group, we define valuation maps in such way that the values of the elements of a semiring can belong to an arbitrary totally ordered commutative monoid.
+While according to the classical definition of valuation maps in Bourbaki (\cite[VI, 3.1]{Bo}), the values of the elements of a ring belong to a totally ordered Abelian group, we define valuation maps in such way that the values of the elements of a semiring belong to an arbitrary totally ordered commutative monoid.
+We recall that by a totally ordered commutative monoid (tomonoid for short) $(M,+,0,\leq)$, it is meant a commutative monoid $(M,+,0)$ such that $(M,\leq)$ is a totally ordered set and $x\leq y$ implies $x+z \leq y+z$ for any $z\in M$.
+We also need to recall the following:

-Let us remind a convention: we abbreviate the expression ``totally ordered commutative monoid" as ``tomonoid", since it will be used in our paper frequently.
-We also need to remind another point from monoid theory:

-In monoid theory, there is a well-known technique that one can obtain a monoid with the greatest element from a monoid with no greatest element as follows:
+In monoid theory, there is a routine technique that one can obtain a monoid with the greatest element from a monoid with no greatest element:

-Let $(M,+,0,<)$ be a tomonoid with no greatest element.
-One can configure a set $M_{\infty}$ by adjoining a new element to the monoid $M$, denoted by $+\infty$, in this way that the total order on $M$ induces a total order on $M_{\infty}$ such that $+\infty$ is the greatest element, i.e. for all $m\in M$, we have that $m < +\infty$ and the monoid structure on $M$ induces a monoid structure on $M_{\infty}$ with the following rule:
+Let $(M,+,0,\leq)$ be a tomonoid with no greatest element.
+One can configure a set $M_{\infty}$ by adjoining a new element to the monoid $M$, denoted by $+\infty$, in this way that the total order on $M$ induces a total order on $M_{\infty}$ such that $+\infty$ is the greatest element, i.e., for all $m\in M$, we have that $m < +\infty$ and the monoid structure on $M$ induces a monoid structure on $M_{\infty}$ with the following rule: